dentarg/auth0-blog/_posts/2016-11-14-migrating-an-angular-1-app-to-angular-2-part-3.markdown

 Like with the other page components we migrated, we don't need a `.detail-wrapper` class in the template.
 In Angular 1 ng1-dinos we used these classes to "componetize" globally-declared CSS.
 Angular 2 encapsulates styles by component so we don't need specific wrapper classes anymore.

 We'll use Bootstrap to style most of our dinosaur details.
 Most of our data can be displayed simply using [interpolation with double-curly braces](https://angular.io/docs/ts/latest/guide/template-syntax.html#!#interpolation).
 The exception is the `info` paragraph.
 Our API sometimes returns HTML markup in this string.
 In Angular 1 ng-dinos, we used `ng-bind-html` to render markup in bindings.
-In Angular 2, so we need to bind to the `innerHTML` DOM property like so:
+In Angular 2, we need to bind to the `innerHTML` DOM property like so:

 {% highlight html %}
 <p class="lead" [innerHTML]="dino.info"></p>